MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 ## Notes

-* The guarantee for "exactly once" export is *only* for files reported in the [show exported artifacts command](#show-continuous-export-exported-artifacts).
+* The guarantee for "exactly once" export is *only* for files reported in the [show exported artifacts command](#show-continuous-export-artifacts).
 Continuous export does *not* guarantee that each record will be written only once to the external table.
 If a failure occurs after export has begun and some of the artifacts were already written to the external table, the external table _may_ contain duplicates (or even corrupted files, in case a write operation was aborted before completion).
 In such cases, artifacts are not deleted from the external table but they will *not* be reported in the
-[show exported artifacts command](#show-continuous-export-exported-artifacts).
-Consuming the exported files using the `show exported artifacts command` guarantees no duplicates (and not corruptions).
+[show exported artifacts command](#show-continuous-export-artifacts).
+Consuming the exported files using the `show exported artifacts command`. guarantees no duplicates (and not corruptions).
 * To guarantee "exactly once" export, continuous export uses [database cursors](../databasecursor.md).
 [IngestionTime policy](../ingestiontime-policy.md) must  be enabled on all tables referenced in the query that should be processed "exactly once" in the export.
 The policy is enabled by default on all newly created tables.